mandober/debrief.cs/cs.glossary.md

 The type system uses data type information to verify and enforce the constraints of data types through a process called type checking.

 ## Type erasure
 Making the compiler forget about a determined type of a value.
-For example, trait object operations can be seen as erasing the compiler’s knowledge about the specific type of the reference, and hence trait objects are sometimes referred to as type erasure.
+For example, trait object operations can be seen as erasing the compiler's knowledge about the specific type of the reference, and hence trait objects are sometimes referred to as type erasure.

 ## Type identifier
 Type identifier directly refers to a named data type, with the same name as the identifier, but it can also refer to a type alias.